Categories

 To verify that your emails are being encrypted with TLS, you can use third-party email testing tools or check the message headers.
 The message headers will show if the email was delivered over a TLS-secured connection.

-Why enable TLS encryption in Office 365?
+Why enable TLS encryption in My Office 24/7?

 By enabling TLS, you can comply with industry regulations and standards that require secure email communication, such as HIPAA (Health Insurance Portability and Accountability Act) and GDPR (General Data Protection Regulation).

-Common TLS issues in Office 365
+Common TLS issues in My Office 24/7

 1. Email delivery problems

-One of the most common TLS issues in Office 365 is related to email delivery.
+One of the most common TLS issues in My Office 24/7 is related to email delivery.
 If the sender’s email server does not support TLS or if there is a misconfiguration, emails may fail to be delivered.
 This can result in lost or delayed emails, which can be frustrating for both senders and recipients.

 2. Incompatibility with older systems